contentacms/contenta_vue_nuxt/README.md

 # How it works ?

-The meat of the is inside "pages", "components" & "layouts" directories, this is where *Vue components* resides.
+The meat of the code is inside "pages", "components" & "layouts" directories, this is where *Vue components* resides.

 "Components" are classic Vue single-file components.